aniket091/modmail-plugins/dm-on-join/readme.md

-# Dm on join plugin
+# Dm on join plugin!

 [p] is your prefix.